peterTorres7/CodingPractice/README.md

 # CodingPractice
-This is to practice Cracking the Coding Interview problems.
+This is to practice Cracking the Coding Interview and LeetCode problems.